zachbutton/crystalize.js/README.md

            .take(N)                             .with(shards)
 ```

-You add shards (colloquially, 'actions'), via the `with()` method.
+You add shards (colloquially, 'actions'), via the `.with()` method.
 You get the state via the `take()` method.
 But, you can also do more than just get the final state.
-You also get `N` count of the most recent shards that were added via `with`, and the crystal that is the aggregate of the shards you did _not_ take.
+You also get `N` count of the most recent shards that were added via `.with`, and the crystal that is the aggregate of the shards you did _not_ take.

-Putting this together, let's say you called `with()` and added 5 shards.
+Putting this together, let's say you called `.with()` and added 5 shards.
 Then, you called `.take(3)`.
 You'll get: 1) The final crystal, 2) The 3 most recently added shards, 3) The crystal that is the aggregate of the 2 oldest shards.

 Let's bring that home with a code example: